marcglasberg/async_redux/README.md

 - If the stream should run only when some actions demand it, their reducers may dispatch the actions to start and cancel as needed.

-### And where the stream subscriptions themselves are stored?
+### Where the stream subscriptions themselves are stored

 As discussed above, you should NOT put them in the store state.
 Instead save them in some convenient place elsewhere, where your reducers may access them.